avsa242/p2-spin-standard-library/README.md

 ## Compiler compatibility

 The library is written with FastSpin in mind, as it is available on all platforms.
-Some objects may work with PNut, but some use preprocessor macros or FastSpin-specific features so will not be compatible out-of-the-box PNut.
+Some objects may work with PNut, but some use preprocessor macros or FastSpin-specific features so will not be compatible out-of-the-box with PNut.
 As the SPIN2 language definition settles and the existing compilers become more unified, more code should begin to work on Parallax's official internal tool.

 ## Contributing